 You can use the AddBidiMarks property to specify whether to add bi-directional marks before each BiDi run when exporting in plain text format.
-Aspose.Words inserts Unicode Character ‘RIGHT-TO-LEFT MARK’ (U+200F) before each bi-directional Run in text.
-This option corresponds to “Add bi-directional marks” option in the MS Word File Conversion dialog when you export to a Plain Text format.
-Note that it appears in dialog only if any of the Arabic or Hebrew editing languages are added in MS Word.
+Aspose.Words inserts Unicode Character ‘RIGHT-TO-LEFT MARK’ (U+200F) before each bi-directional Run in the text.
+This option corresponds to “Add bi-directional marks” option in MS Word File Conversion dialogue when you export to a Plain Text format.
+Note that it appears in dialogue only if any of Arabic or Hebrew editing languages are added in MS Word.

 Recognize List Items During Loading TXT

 Aspose.Words can import list item of a text file as list numbers or plain text in its document object model.
 The DetectNumberingWithWhitespaces property allows to specify how numbered list items are recognized when a document is imported from plain text format:

 - If this option is set to true, whitespaces are also used as list number delimiters: list recognition algorithm for Arabic style numbering (1., 1.1.2.) uses both whitespaces and dot (".") symbols.

 - If this option is set to false, lists recognition algorithm detects list paragraphs, when list numbers end with either dot, right bracket or bullet symbols (such as “•”, “*”, “-” or “o”).

 The following code example shows how to use this property:

 How to Handle Leading and Trailing spaces During Loading TXT